 Shunut Mountain is the absolute highest point of the entire Ural Mountains and can be quite difficult to reach because of all the snow.
 However, one can take this often breath-taking tour, where they use snowmobiles to get to Shunut Mountain.
 Starting from Ekaterinburg, this tour is very famous among both tourists and natives alike.
-You must give it a try if you are during winter in Moscow in 2018.
+You must give it a try if you are Moscow in December!

 This is by far one of the most well-known tours on this list, as not only is the center of the most beautiful things to see in the entire country, the tours arrange for transport to and from the country itself, food, lodging and everything else that the guest could need, providing a surreal experience for those who take it.
 Arriving in Moscow, this tour slowly makes its way towards the countryside of Russia.
 Aside from the sights, this trip also makes people realize what to wear in Moscow in winter- the heaviest clothes they can!